 Staying sane as a work from home mom can be done.

 But for me, I’ve always embraced working from home.
 I’ve been working from home since before Kai was born.
 I know I feel disconnected – it comes with being a home-based employee – but I realized now as I get older, it doesn’t have to be.
-There are ways to connect with other people, especially those people who matter.
-You can bee the work from home mom blues and I will share some tips on how to keep it together.
+There are ways to connect with other people, especially with those who matter.
+You can beat the work from home mom blues and I will share some tips on how to keep it together.